sanpan/winston-syslogUdp/README.md

 # winston-syslogUdp

-A UDP Only Syslog transport for [winston].
+A UDP Only Syslog transport for [winston], developed for use with Loggly but compliant with syslog standards.

 ## Installation